Sohil7021/SCS-Backend/endgame2/readme.md

+# The EndGame Part-2

-// flash message
+> flash message

-//intermediate mongodb
+> intermediate mongodb
-	how can i perform a case-insensitive search in Mongoose? how do i find document where an array filed contail all of a set of values? how can i serach on certaion range of document means Date? how can i filter for document based on the existance of a filed in Mongoose? how can i filter document based on a specific on a filed's length in Mongoose?
+	1) how can i perform a case-insensitive search in Mongoose?
+	2) how do i find document where an array filed contail all of a set of values?
+	3) how can i serach on certaion range of document means Date?
+	4) how can i filter for document based on the existance of a filed in Mongoose?
+	5) how can i filter document based on a specific on a filed's length in Mongoose?

-//authetication and authorization
+> authetication and authorization

-//choosing our project:
+> choosing our project:
 	pinterest
 	youtube music
 	instagram